JV Stalin – Collected Works

 Volumes 1-13 were reproduced by a publishing house based in London in the early 1970s, Red Star Press.
 This was funded by Greek Marxist-Leninists at the time.
 They also produced a small number of other interesting documents about the ‘what-came-to-nothing’ resurgence of a Marxist-Leninist Communist Party in the Soviet Union.
 (Those documents will eventually appear on this blog.)
 What happened to Red Star Press and when I do not know.
 However, I thank them – 40 years in the future – for the work they did at the time.

 However, when it came to the ‘missing’ volumes they didn’t follow the original, Soviet plan.
-Volumes 14-16 contained a collection of writings, speeches, messages, orders and reports from 1934-1952 – but many of these documents were short and an invaluable resource for historians but lack depth for a greater understanding of the decisions made and the policy direction in the Soviet Union at the time.
-Volumes 14 and 16 are reproduced below, volume 15, covering the period 1941-October 1944, is presently not available.
+Volumes 14-16 contain a collection of writings, speeches, messages, orders and reports from 1934-1952 – but many of these documents were short and an invaluable resource for historians but lack depth for a greater understanding of the decisions made and the policy direction in the Soviet Union at the time.
+They appear below.
 One volume (17) contained the correspondence between Stalin and the US Presidents and UK Prime Ministers he had to deal with during the Great Patriotic War.
-(Most of that material will eventually appear, if not in the editions by Red Star Press.)
+That correspondence can be found on JV Stalin pamphlets, compilations, articles, correspondence and commentaries.
 Volume 18 was a reprint of the History of the Communist Party of the Soviet Union (Bolsheviks).
-This is reproduced below.
+This is reproduced below in an original 1939 FLPH edition.

 History of the Communist Party of the Soviet Union (Bolsheviks)